Top 10 Best National Costume At Miss Universe 2017 [Video]

 MU Venezuela

-This mirrored warrior armor represents Venezuelan women who are intuitive, spiritual and free.
+This mirrored warrior armor represents Venezuelan women who are intuitive, spiritual, and free.

 MU Trinidad And Tobago